Sara Gable, PhD

-Sara Gable has been engaged in practical and scholarly activity focused on children, families, child care, and childhood obesity since the 1980’s.
-In 1986, she completed an undergraduate internship at Syntex Corporation’s employee child care program in Palo Alto, CA. During her Master’s degree studies, she was a lead teacher at Utah State University’s Child Development Lab and for her masters thesis conducted extensive in-home observations of mothers and their babies across the first year of life.
-At Penn State, her PhD research involved naturalistically observing first-born toddlers in two-parent homes to characterize the co-parenting relationship.
-Upon completing her PhD, she was a post-doc in the Department of Psychology at the University of Missouri, Columbia where she coordinated a federally-funded child abuse prevention demonstration project.
+Sara Gable has been engaged in practical and scholarly activity focused on children, families, child care, and children’s well-being since the 1980’s.
+In 1986, she completed an undergraduate internship at Syntex Corporation’s employee child care program in Palo Alto, CA. During her Master’s degree studies, she was a lead teacher at Utah State University’s Child Development Lab and at Penn State, her PhD research involved naturalistically observing first-born toddlers and their parents before, during, and after dinner to characterize the co-parenting relationship.
+Upon completing her PhD, she was a post-doc in the Psychology Department at MU, where she coordinated a federally-funded child abuse prevention demonstration project.

-From 1996 to the present, she has been on the faculty at the University of Missouri, first in Human Development and Family Studies and now in the Department of Nutrition and Exercise Physiology.
-At MU, she has conducted research about the child care workforce, modifiable factors associated with the onset and persistence of childhood obesity, and the social, emotional, and academic consequences of obesity that persists across childhood and into adolescence.
-She is currently working to integrate her child care and child health research programs.
-Her first book, The States of Child Care: Building a Better System, was published in 2014 by Teachers College Press.
+From 1996 to the present, she has been on the faculty at the MU, first in Human Development and Family Studies and now in Nutrition and Exercise Physiology.
+At MU, she has conducted research about the child care workforce, modifiable factors associated with the onset and persistence of childhood obesity, and the socio-emotional and academic consequences of obesity that persists across childhood and into adolescence.
+Her first book, The States of Child Care: Building a Better System, was published in 2014 by Teachers College Press, Columbia University.

 As a State Extension Specialist for University of Missouri Extension, she has created and taught educational programs for child care providers, served on numerous state child-care-related agency advisory boards, and assisted with the Missouri Child and Adult Care Food Program’s Eat Smart and MOve Smart initiatives.